publiccodenet/about/activities/communication/pitching.md

 # Pitching the Foundation for Public Code

-Staff often find themselves needing to pitch the Foundation for Public Code to diverse audiences.
-In order to make it easier to practice, we've collected pitches we already use.
+Staff often find themselves needing to pitch the Foundation for Public Code to diverse audiences, which can be daunting if you've never done it before.
+We've collected pitches we already use so it's easier to practice.

 ## Audiences

-These are the audiences we speak to about the Foundation for Public Code:
+These are the audiences we've spoken to about the Foundation for Public Code:

 * managers at a public organization
 * general policy experts or civil servants
 * developers at a public organization
-* other digital or tech people who work for government
+* digital or tech people who work for a public organization
-* general developers
-* other tech people
+* general developers and other digital or tech people
 * open source enthusiasts
-* "open" enthusiasts
+* 'open' enthusiasts
+* vendors to government
 * the general public
 * politicians and politicians' assistants or special political advisors (SPADs)
 * journalists